Croby Patterns

 Reply

-Elisabeth Seiler August 25, 2017 at 23:34
+Elisabeth Seiler August 25, 2017 - 23:34

 Hello, I have done and redone the soles of the booties countless times!
 I finally discovered I need to count at the end of each round.
 (Duh!) so I took them out again and redid one.
 I counted after the first round and came up with one extra stitch!
 Not sure how?
 Any ideas?
 I’m being careful not to count the slip stitch.